André Breton: From Dada to Surrealism

 Breton launched the review Littérature in 1919, with Louis Aragon and Philippe Soupault.
 He also associated with Dadaist Tristan Tzara.
-In 1924, he was instrumental in the founding of the Bureau of Surrealist Research.

 In Les Champs Magnétiques (The Magnetic Fields), a collaboration with Soupault, he implemented the principle of automatic writing.
-He published the Surrealist Manifesto in 1924, and was editor of the magazine La Révolution surréaliste from that year on.
+With the publication of his Surrealist Manifesto in 1924 came the founding of the magazine La Révolution surréaliste and the Bureau of Surrealist Research.
 A group of writers became associated with him: Soupault, Louis Aragon, Paul Éluard, René Crevel, Michel Leiris, Benjamin Péret, Antonin Artaud, and Robert Desnos.

-Eager to combine the themes of personal transformation found in the works of Arthur Rimbaud with the politics of Karl Marx, Breton joined the French Communist Party in 1927, from which he was expelled in 1933.
-Nadja, a novel about his encounter with an imaginative woman who later became mentally ill, was published in 1928.
-Breton celebrated the concept of Mad Love, and many women joined the surrealist group over the years.
-Toyen was a good friend.
-During this time, he survived mostly by the sale of paintings from his art gallery.
+Eager to combine the themes of personal transformation found in the works of Arthur Rimbaud with the politics of Karl Marx, Breton and others joined the French Communist Party in 1927, from which he was expelled in 1933.
+Nadja, a novel about his imaginative encounter with a woman who later becomes mentally ill, was published in 1928.
+Due to the economic depression, he had to sell his art collection and rebuilt it later.

-In December 1929, a new book by Breton appeared, the Second manifeste du surréalisme (Second manifesto of surrealism), which contained a phrase often quoted and reproached to Breton, in particular by Albert Camus: "The simplest surrealist act consists, with revolvers in hand, of descending into the street and shooting at random, as much as possible, into the crowd. » Marguerite Bonnet notes that a very similar phrase already appeared in an article published in 1925 in number 2 of La Révolution surréaliste and that it had not, in its time, caught the attention.
+In December 1929, Breton published the Second manifeste du surréalisme (Second manifesto of surrealism), which contained an oft-quoted declaration for which many, including Albert Camus, reproached Breton: "The simplest surrealist act consists, with revolvers in hand, of descending into the street and shooting at random, as much as possible, into the crowd".

 In reaction to the Second manifesto, writers and artists published in 1930 a collective collection of pamphlets against Breton, entitled (in allusion to an earlier title by Breton) Un Cadavre.
-The authors were members of the surrealist movement who were insulted by Breton or had otherwise disbelieved in his leadership.
+The authors were members of the surrealist movement who were insulted by Breton or had otherwise opposed his leadership.
 The pamphlet criticized Breton's oversight and influence over the movement.
 It marked a divide amidst the early surrealists.
 Georges Limbour and Georges Ribemont-Dessaignes commented on the sentence where shooting at random in the crowd is described as the simplest surrealist act.
 Limbour saw in it an example of buffoonery and shamelessness and Ribemont-Dessaignes called Breton a hypocrite, a cop and a priest.

-After the publication of this pamphlet against Breton, the Manifesto had a second edition, where Breton added in a note: "this act which I say is the simplest, it is clear that my intention is not to recommend it among all because it is simple and to quarrel with me on this subject amounts to bourgeoisly asking any non-conformist why he does not commit suicide, to any revolutionary why he is not going to live in the USSR”.
+After the publication of this pamphlet against Breton, the Manifesto had a second edition, where Breton added in a note: "While I say that this act is the simplest, it is clear that my intention is not to recommend it to all merely by virtue of its simplicity; to quarrel with me on this subject is much like a bourgeois asking any non-conformist why he does not commit suicide, or asking a revolutionary why he hasn't moved to the USSR".